 There aren’t many design changes from the first or the second generation, the third gen Nest featuring the same cylindrical case with a brushed metal exterior (it comes in four different colour variations: copper, stainless steel, black and white) with soft rounded corners and a large display on the front side (has a smaller bezel than the second generation, therefore more screen-estate).

-If the look of the Nest will give you an Apple-ish vibe, your instincts are serving you well since the founders are former Apple employees (the company is now owned by Google), so the Nest thermostat is built in a simple and minimalistic way, but it did not shy away from using high-quality materials, which means that it also has a premium feel.
+If the look of the Nest will give you an Apple-ish vibe, your instincts are serving you well since the founders are former Apple employees (the company is now owned by Google), so the Nest thermostat is built in a simple and minimalist way, but it did not shy away from using high-quality materials, which means that it also has a premium feel.

 The external metallic shell is actually a circular dial that feels very satisfying to spin around (it will make a clicking sound when you turn it – this sound is not created by the movement itself, but by a small speaker from inside the device) and it has the role of navigating through the user interface, while, in order to select a specific option, you need to press on the edge of the dial.
 It seems that Nest still has not gone for a touch-screen display, but it’s not necessarily a bad thing since the navigation system is incredibly easy to use, intuitive and very reactive.
 So, we’re dealing with a 2.1-inch LED display with a resolution of 480 x 480 pixels and 229 ppi pixel density (a 25 % improvement over the last generation display) which is surprisingly crisp and does a great job even if the sun shines directly on its surface.